Oscar Wilde’s Reception in Kansas and the Sunflower Soirée.

-The darkening sky dripped single drops of a size that could only mean much worse was about to come, and eventually I found myself alone except for unthought thoughts, an undead sky, and a generously unfinished carafe of the golden liquid.
+The darkening sky dripped single drops of a size that could only mean much worse was about to follow, and eventually I found myself alone except for unthought thoughts, an undead sky, and a generously unfinished carafe of the golden liquid.

-It was a heady mix and I forgot there can be a mournful moment under the growing weight of the weather and the glowing warm of the wine, when a poetic soul may be prey to suggestion.
+It was a heady mix and I forgot there can be a mournful moment under the growing weight of the weather and the glowing warmth of the wine, when a poetic soul may be prey to suggestion.

 The moment melded into a melancholy reminder that the sunflower state’s rebuke and ridicule of Wilde was a theme that would haunt the poor man to the grave.

 I was drawn again to the fading rows of sunflowers which were now a haunting silhouette.
 This was a dangerously symbolic place where the wilting blooms were a thousand Oscars and the swaying fields were a Birnam Wood.
-Their hushed chorus through the gloom to this latter-day apostle of the sunflower was an echo of cruelty to a kindred spirit in times gone by.
+Their hushed chorus through the gloom to the ears of this latter-day apostle of the sunflower was an echo of cruelty to a kindred spirit in times gone by.

 I dared dwell no longer.
 I left the worrisome weather to brood alone upon Oscar’s folly and fate, and, as I turned to cross the field on my lonely walk back to the light, as Evelyn Waugh put it somewhere, the granite sky wept.